nonprofit marketing plan template

 Long-tail keyword-optimized content, internally linked to a head term on a product or service page, defines our hub-and-spoke content strategy—a critical factor in our successful client engagements.
 However, it’s not always a “quick win” strategy.

-This SEO content strategy requires consistent creation and optimization over time.
+This On-page SEO content strategy requires consistent creation and optimization over time.
 It’s a long-term approach, proving to be one of the most effective marketing channels for ROI, particularly when integrated with email marketing.

 Here’s a workflow in SEMRush for beginning your keyword research.